aqmeraamir/Whatsapp-Bot-Template/README.md

 # WhatsApp Bot Template using whatsapp-web.js

 A simple template for creating a WhatsApp bot using the whatsapp-web.js nodejs library.
 This template provides a basic setup for creating and customising your WhatsApp bot.
+This comes with a **command handler** that also has a customizable prefix

 ## Getting Started